bahadirsensoz/GradProject/README.md

 ## Script Details in Basic Form

-The script executes the following steps, demonstrated here for the naïve bayes classifier:
+The script performs the following steps (example for naïve bayes classifier):

 1. **Imports necessary libraries**.
 2. **Defines transformations for image preprocessing**.